The Victor 3900 - History's Forgotten Miracle

 Electronics Magazine.
 October, 1965

-As each type of chip was produced, it was bread boarded onto a circuit board the same size as the corresponding prototype calculator circuit board.
-As each MOS IC board was prepared and been tested standalone, it was plugged into the prototype.
-In most all cases, the chip version of the logic worked perfectly.
+As the design of each type of chip was fleshed out, it was bread-boarded onto a circuit board the same size as the corresponding prototype calculator circuit board.
+As each MOS IC board was prepared and been tested stand alone, it was plugged into the prototype.
+In most all cases, the chip version of the logic worked perfectly, since the logic design had already been proven in the bread-board prototype.
 Very few chips had layout errors, and even fewer had logic errors.
-Given the complexity of the work, it's an almost mind-boggling accomplishment that everything worked so well.
+Given the complexity of the work and the fact that there was no such thing as computer-based design tools, it's an almost mind-boggling accomplishment that everything worked so well.
 The diligence put into the logic design, and training folks in the art of MOS IC layout had really paid off.
 Nonetheless, folks at GM-e were working very long hours (literally days and nights) to get all of the chips ready, along with all of the other work necessary to build the production version of the machine.
 Once the prototype calculator had been fully populated with the MOS chip-based circuit boards, it was found that the prototype was not quite fast enough to meet the 400 millisecond maximum calculation time specified by Victor, even with the innovative "two speed" architecture.
 Changes to the clocking circuitry of the prototype were made to better suit the timing requirements of the highly integrated MOS circuitry.
-With some careful tweaking of the clock generation circuitry, along with some circuit board layout changes, the calculation speed requirement was able to be met.
+With some careful tweaking of the clock generation circuitry, along with some circuit board layout changes, the calculation speed requirement was able to be met, but just barely.

 While GM-e had everything necessary build and test the machines, it wasn't part of the contract for GM-e to provide maintenance and service of the calculators once Victor had sold them.
 During the development of the calculator, GM-e engineers and management visited one of Victor's service centers, where Victor's lines of mechanical and electro-mechanical calculating machines and cash registers were repaired and serviced.
 There wasn't anyone there that had the first clue about electronic troubleshooting or repair, though Victor's service technicians were among the best in the world at diagnosing and fixing problems with complex mechanical calculating machines.
 As a result of this realization, GM-e decided that the calculator would have to be very modular, with all main components of the machine being easy to swap out in the field.
 A simple troubleshooting guide that required minimal knowledge of electronics would also be needed to help service technicians through diagnosing a problem and performing module-level replacement.
 These solutions should have allowed Victor's service technicians, who had set an industry standard for superior field service of Victors mechanical machines, to be able to provide the same level of service to Victor's electronic calculator customers in spite of the fact that there was little to no experience with electronic devices in the field force.